 First, you need to place it in a jar of water that is ¾ of the way full for about a week and keep that jar in a sunny place.
 The stem will start to grow leaves on it after about a week.
-If your looking to experiment with small scale hydroponic kale try keeping your cutting in the jar and creating a Kratky jar setup.
+If you’re looking to experiment with small-scale hydroponic kale try keeping your cutting in the jar and creating a Kratky jar setup.
 It’s incredibly easy!

 Take Note of What’s Growing

 As your kale continues to grow inside the jar of water, you should notice a couple of things taking place.
 First, you’ll notice the leaves growing from the main stem.

 Second, you’ll also notice that the secondary stalks are turning yellow and are loosening enough to come off of the main stem.
 Both of these are good signs that your kale is growing as it should.

 Roots Growing and Transplanting